Muterra/doc-golix/yellowpaper.md

 1. Establish transport mechanism.
 Should be single-purpose (ex: specific TCP/IP socket, single URL for http support, etc) and support messages (or otherwise-delimited transmissions)

-**Storage providers are unique on the Muse network in that they *must* at some level operate outside of an EIC pipe.** However, for increased security, the storage provider API may be nested within an EIC pipe.
+**Storage providers are unique on a Muse network in that they *must* at some level operate outside of an EIC pipe.** However, for increased security, the storage provider API may be nested within an EIC pipe.
 This allows onion routing protocols to exist natively (and coexist with traditional point-to-point routing as well).

 Required commands & messages: